Bryant Terry’s Amazing Green Rice

 Heidi Swanson

 I cooked this in the Instant Pot and it came out great!
-I used coconut milk, only fresh spinach and some fresh dill bc that's what we had.
-Followed recipe exact using the "Sautee" and the "Rice" cooking functions.
+I used coconut milk, only fresh spinach and some fresh dill bc that’s what we had.
+Followed recipe exact using the “Sautee” and the “Rice” cooking functions.
 I did stir in a bit of olive oil and coconut milk before serving.
-Delicious!
+Delicious!5 stars

 Leala

 This truly is amazing!
 I made a double recipe and we not only enjoyed it for a couple of dinners, but then my husband made Green Rice Cakes, adding an egg, a flax egg, sauteed onions, garlic powder and some bread crumbs.
 So delicious!
-Thank you so much, Heidi, for your incredible recipes.
+Thank you so much, Heidi, for your incredible recipes.5 stars

 Tina Tucker